U.S. asset manager State Street to press gunmakers on safety efforts

 BOSTON (Reuters) - U.S. asset manager State Street Corp said it plans to seek details from gunmakers on how they will support the "safe and responsible use of their products," adding to pressure on the industry after the Feb.
 14 shooting that killed 17 people at a Florida high school.

-"We will be engaging with weapons manufacturers and distributors to seek greater transparency from them on the ways that they will support the safe and responsible use of their products," State Street spokesman Andrew Hopkins said in an emailed statement.
+"We will be engaging with weapons manufacturers and distributors to seek greater transparency from them on the ways that they will support the safe and responsible use of their products," State Street spokesman Andrew Hopkins said in an emailed statement, sent on Friday evening.

 The statement also said State Street will monitor the companies' lobbying activities.

-Representatives for American Outdoor and Sturm Ruger did not respond to questions over the weekend, after Hopkins sent the statement on Friday evening.
+Representatives for American Outdoor and Sturm Ruger did not respond to questions over the weekend.

 State Street, with $2.8 trillion under management at Dec.
 31, owns about 2 percent of the shares of both American Outdoor and Sturm Ruger, according to filings.